 Are varicose veins dangerous?
 While most people don’t develop serious problems from varicose veins, it is a common misconception that they are just a cosmetic issue.

-Varicose veins (also known as dilated veins) are the result of increased pressure in the leg veins – similar to what causes spider veins.
-This increased pressure can be due to multiple reasons – weakness in the vein valves (known as venous insufficiency), blood clots, compression of the vein or lifestyle.
 According to the American Heart Association, approximately 30 million American adults have varicose veins.
+Also known as dilated veins, varicose veins result from increased pressure in the leg veins, similar to what causes spider veins.
+This increased pressure can be due to multiple reasons, such as weakness in the vein valves (known as venous insufficiency), blood clots, compression of the vein, or lifestyle.

 Burning, redness and pain are common symptoms associated with varicose veins.
-Increased pressure in the leg veins can lead to disabling swelling, heaviness, tiredness and pain that can limit your daily activities.
+Increased pressure in the leg veins can lead to disabling swelling, heaviness, tiredness, and pain, limiting your daily activities.
 You can also develop discoloration, itching and wounds.
 If not treated, worsening pressure can lead to increased leg swelling, wounds and possibly blood clots.